LukeShortCloud/rootpages/src/programming/devops.rst

    -  page_build = When code is pushed to the GitHub Pages "gh-pages" branch.
    -  pull (map)

-      -  branches (list of strings) = A list of branches.
+      -  branches (list of strings) = A list of branches to run on.
+      -  branches-ignore (list of strings) = A list of branches to not run on.

    -  pull_request (map)